 Do you have friends or family members who are new to the Tribe?
 Maybe they recently converted, married a Jew or became newly interested in their Jewish roots?
-Or maybe you’re the newbie and are wondering what to put on your wish list.
+Or maybe you’re the one who is wondering what to put on your wish list.

-Whatever the particulars, My Jewish Learning has you covered, with Hanukkah gift ideas designed to please the Jewish newbies in your life.
+Whatever the particulars, My Jewish Learning has you covered, with Hanukkah gift ideas designed to please all of the voluntary and honorary Members of the Tribe in your life.

 Cookbooks

 Amelia Saltsman’s The Seasonal Jewish Kitchen, Leah Koenig’s Modern Jewish Cooking and chef/restaurateur Michael Solomonov’s Zahav: A World of Israeli Cooking all offer traditional Jewish and Israeli standbys adapted to contemporary tastes and sensibilities.
-Each was published in the past year (reducing the possibility that your recipient already owns it!) and garnered positive reviews in mainstream, as well as Jewish, publications.
+In the years since these cookbooks were released, each has become a kitchen staple.

-Meatballs and Matzah Balls is not quite as new (it came out in 2013), but will be of particular interest to Jewish newcomers since its author, Marcia Friedman, is a Jew by choice who combines Italian (she is half Sicilian) and Jewish cuisine in creative and tasty ways.
+Meatballs and Matzah Balls could also be of particular interest to Jewish newcomers since its author, Marcia Friedman, is a Jew by choice who combines Italian (she is half Sicilian) and Jewish cuisine in creative and tasty ways.

 Other Kitchen Goodies